martinlocklear/trufflehog/dataflow.md

         De-Dupe-Detectors["`**De-Dupe-Detectors**

-If multiple detectors keyword-match on the same chunk, we have some logic that chooses which detector to actually run`"]
+If multiple detectors keyword-match on the same chunk, we have some logic that chooses which detector will verify found secret (so we don't duplicate verification requests to externa APIs)`"]

         CollectMatches["`**Collect Matches**